-Protecting and improving water quality is important not only for humans, but for all life.
-All life on Earth depends on water for the simple reason that it provides our most basic need, from the smallest organisms to the largest.
-The human body is comprised of approximately 60% water and therefore, the water around us will in turn impact our lives, whether we see the connection or not.
+Protecting and improving water quality is important not only for Humans, but for all life.
+All life on Earth depends on water for the simple reason that it is provides our most basic need, from the smallest organisms to the largest.
+The human body is comprised of approximately 60% water and therefore the water around us will in turn impact our lives whether we see the connection or not.
 For this reason, it is essential for us to remember that water is a resource that we all share.

 It is also important to keep in mind that the amount of water on Earth is finite and limited.
 The water that is in your bath tub and in the oceans is the same water that was on Earth when it was formed.
-The water cycle may move water from one state to another (liquid to gas through evaporation) or from one location to another, but all of the water on Earth is connected, whether it is a small creek, the Pacific Ocean or an iceberg in Alaska.
+The water cycle may move water from one state to another (liquid to gas through evaporation) or from one location to another but all of the water on Earth is connected, whether it is a small creek, the Pacific Ocean or an iceberg in Alaska.
 We must be good stewards of this precious resource!

 Humans value clean, abundant and healthy sources of water.
 Identifying areas of pollution inputs is critical to the long-term health of Niagara's human and non-human residents.
 What we do to the land is reflected in the quality of our water.
 If we are cutting down trees, filling in wetlands, paving over natural areas, not maintaining septic systems, pouring chemicals down drains, overusing fertilizers and pesticides, etc., poor water quality will result.
-Problems such as turbidity, low dissolved oxygen, and high levels of bacteria, phosphorus and other nutrients in our local water sources indicate that Niagara residents are not being good stewards of the land.
+Problems such as turbidity, low dissolved oxygen and high levels of bacteria, phosphorus and other nutrients in our local water sources indicate that Niagara residents are not being good stewards of the land.

 When water falls on the surface of the Earth it has to go somewhere.
 When it reaches the ground, it immediately starts to move, either into the soil or over it.
 Water always moves from a higher to a lower area.
-Eventually those droplets of water will combine to form or join a small swale, creek, etc., eventually making its way to a river, lake, and then ocean.
+Eventually those droplets of water will combine to form or join a small swale, creek, etc, eventually making its way to a river, lake, and then ocean.
 This water will run over our lawns, driveways, and streets.
 This can have a serious impact on the quality of the local water that we use everyday.

 For this reason, every landowner should consider what role their actions have on local water quality.
 If we can identify sources of pollution on our own property, then we can take steps to correct or reduce them.
-This section of the guide will help you to identify areas where changes can be made to help improve local water quality.